alviano/dumbo-scopus/README.md

 $ python -m dumbo_scopus citations --help
 ```

-Use the following command line to perform a Scopus Search and obtain the result as an Excel file:
+Use the following command line to perform a Scopus Search and obtain the result as a CSV file:
 ```bash
 $ python -m dumbo_scopus search "TITLE(magic sets)" --api-key=YOUR-API-KEY
 ```